tytydraco/yessleep/out/For_nearly_a_decade_the_doctor_has_been_keeping_my_tumors.md

 *Kill*.

 *“Excuse the awkward transparency, folks.
 I haven’t treated a child in some time.
 Used to, sure, but pediatrics has been a little too painful since…well, that’s neither here nor there.
 Allow me to skip ahead to the bottom line: despite what the other doc said, the teratoma will reemerge after a time, and it should be removed.
 Not because it’s malignant, but more because I imagine letting it grow too large would be…distressing.
 For your boy's sake, I'm glad your husband got my card and gave me a call.
 I've been informed that money is tight.
-Don’t fixate too much on financing.
+Don’t fixate too much on the financing.
 I didn’t get into medicine to bankrupt anyone.
 We’ll do an income-based payment plan.
 Save any questions you have for my lovely assistant, Daphne.
 God knows I couldn’t answer them.”*

 We followed Hawthorn through his vacant mansion and out to the rear patio.
 There was an older woman facing away from us at a small, circular, cast-iron table, absentmindedly stirring a cup of black tea with a miniature spoon.
 In its prime, I imagine their backyard was truly a sight to behold.
 Its current state, however, was one of utter disrepair.